About Me &

 As someone who’s invested in your (and your kids’) healing, I don’t want to add to that stress and pressure.
 I’m here to help you map a clear path forward.
 One where you can stop searching the internet late into the night, scribbling notes from hundreds of blog posts.

 I’ll teach you the crucial skill of how to effectively track your GAPS experience, spot the patterns, and recognize what works – so you’ll stop wasting time on what’s not worthwhile and double down on what really moves the needle.
-Once you incorporate the basic skillsets, swap a few products, and manage your mindset you’ll have most of GAPS on autopilot.
+Once you incorporate the basic skillsets, swap a few products, and manage your mindset, you’ll have most of GAPS on autopilot.

 Now I geek out on experimenting with new foods, lifestyle hacks, and products, and I keep track of how they impact me.
-It’s fun to share my results with my group of GAPS’sters and spark new a-ha’s in them as well.
+It’s fun to share my results with my group of GAPS’sters and spark new a-ha’s in you as well.

 I believe that if you really want to create a healthy lifestyle, you need to be comfortable being different and making choices that work for your body.